ncolomer/energy-monitor/README.md

 | 310pcs Dupont Connector kit 1 | 4.00€ | [buy](https://www.aliexpress.com/item/4000570942676.html) |
 | SN-28B Pin Crimping Tool | 4.00€ | [buy](https://www.aliexpress.com/item/33048867532.html) |

 ### Enclosure

+You can find enclosure's STL files in the project's [`enclosure`](https://github.com/ncolomer/energy-monitor/tree/master/enclosure) directory.
+It was designed on [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360).
+It contains 3 clippable parts so that it is easier (and quicker) to print on a 3D printer.

+Assembly only needs a bit of epoxy to maintain the push button in place.
+Don't forget to place the 3D-printed button before!